 Farmers’ Market Artisan Shows

-Juried shows are held in conjunction with the Boulder and Longmont Farmers’ Markets, one Saturday per month at each location.
-Check www.bcfm.org.
+Juried shows are held in conjunction with the Boulder and Longmont Farmers’ Markets—2nd Saturdays in Boulder and 4th Saturdays in Longmont. www.bcfm.org.

-Dec.
-10-11: Browse the work of more than 100 independent artisans while strolling through the huge heated tent; there’s also live music, food and drink, and children’s activities.
-In a new location next to Trader Joe’s at the Twenty Ninth Street shopping district, 10am-4pm both days. www.fireflyhandmade.com.
+July 15-16: Browse the work of more than 100 independent artisans while strolling through the shady tent; there’s also live music, food and drink, and children’s activities.
+At Twenty Ninth Street shopping district, 10am-4pm both days. www.fireflyhandmade.com.

 Lafayette Art Night Out